Lymphangitis is an infection of the lymph vessels (channels). It is a complication of some bacterial infections.

 Lymphangitis most often results from an acute streptococcal infection of the skin.
 Less often, it is caused by a staphylococcal infection.
 The infection causes the lymph vessels to become inflamed.

-Lymphangitis may be a sign that a skin infection is getting worse.
-The bacteria can spread into the blood, and cause life-threatening problems.
+Lymphangitis may be a sign that a skin or soft tissue infection is getting worse.
+The bacteria can spread further into the blood and cause life-threatening problems.

 Symptoms may include: